MONEY BAIL IN THE U.S.

 Bail is a contract agreement between the court and the accused to come back for their trial.
 This agreement can include a phone call reminder from the court or people being released on their own accord, but most cities, counties, states and the federal government currently require money bail.

-- The United States and the Philippines are the only countries that allow for-profit bail companies to profit off of the system.
+- The United States and the Philippines are the only countries with a for-profit bail industry.

 - As of 2016, there are 646,000 people locked up in more than 3,000 local jails throughout the US.

 - Seventy percent of Americans in local jails are being held pre-trial - meaning they have never been convicted of a crime and are legally presumed innocent - and we spend more than $9 billion annually to keep them there.

 - As many as 9 in 10 of those people are stuck in jail because they can’t afford to post bail.

 - Blacks, Latinos, and Native Americans are twice as likely to be stuck in jail because they cannot afford money bail.

 - A Human Rights Watch report done in New York found that nearly 90% of defendants with a bail of $1,000 or less could not pay

 - The Eighth Amendment to the U.S. Constitution prohibits excessive bail.
 Yet, many bail amounts are excessive for someone without the financial means.

 - In Washington, DC, nearly 88% of defendants are released without money bail.
 In that system, 88% of released defendants have made all scheduled court appearances and remained arrest-free while in the community pending trial.
 This is similar or better than average rates in money bail systems.

 - The bail industry is backed by large insurance companies that underwrite over $14 million in bonds a year.
 The industry as a whole makes over $1 billion annually.